From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

-The biggest collection of Turkmen carpet in the country is on display inside the Turkmen Carpet Museum.
+The biggest collection of Turkmen carpets in the country is on display inside the Turkmen Carpet Museum.
 Opened in 1994, the museum is home to several collections of carpets from the Medieval period up to the 20th century.
 The largest handwoven carpet in the world, recognized by the Guinness World Records is on display inside the museum.
-It was made in 2001 as a celebration of the 10 year-anniversary of the Independence of Turkmenistan.
+It was made in 2001 as a celebration of the 10-year-anniversary of the Independence of Turkmenistan.

 4. Ashgabat Fountain – Ashgabat:

 The holder of two Guinness World Records, this fountain is located on the way from the Ashgabat Airport to the city centre of Ashgabat.
 The fountain earned the first record for its size of 125,000 square meters and the second record for the most fountain pools in a public place.
 The fountain is equipped with a lighting system powered by solar energy.

 The fountain complex was built as a commemoration of the legendary ancestors of the Turkic people; Oguz Khan and his six sons.
 The creator of the sculpture in the complex intended it to be a source of peacefulness, unity, cohesion, power and creative spirit of modern-day Turkmenistan.